-The mission of the Center for Student Success is to improve student success by providing academic resources and support services to the campus community, addressing individual and institutional needs through collaborative, student-centered programming designed to foster academic and personal achievement.
+The mission of the Center for Student Success is to foster student achievement by providing academic resources and support services to the campus community, addressing individual and institutional needs through collaborative, student-centered programming.

 The Center for Student Success is committed to your success.
 At no cost to students, we provide critical resources to assist and guide you as you make progress in your academic program and as you prepare to enter the workforce.